skinny85/graalvm-truffle-tutorial/part-11/ReadMe.md

 If we encounter more than 3 different targets for a given read of `charAt`, we abandon caching, and instead switch to always creating a new `FunctionObject`.

-With `ReadTruffleStringPropertyExprNode` in place, we can now use it in the existing property access Nodes.
+With `ReadTruffleStringPropertyNode` now in place, we can use it in the existing property access Nodes.
-For direct access, in code like `"abc".length`, we add a new specialization to the [`PropertyReadExprNode` class](src/main/java/com/endoflineblog/truffle/part_11/nodes/exprs/properties/PropertyReadExprNode.java) for when the first argument is a `TruffleString`, which simply delegates to `ReadTruffleStringPropertyExprNode`, obtained through the `@Cached` annotation, as it's a stateless Node.
+For direct access, in code like `"abc".length`, we add a new specialization to the [`PropertyReadExprNode` class](src/main/java/com/endoflineblog/truffle/part_11/nodes/exprs/properties/PropertyReadExprNode.java) for when the first argument is a `TruffleString`, which simply delegates to `ReadTruffleStringPropertyNode`, obtained through the `@Cached` annotation, as it's a stateless Node.